insin/react-plain-editable/README.md

 ### `PlainEditable` component

-`PlainEditable` is implemented as an "uncontrolled" component which uses `contentEditable` - i.e. changes to the initial `html` prop passed to it will not be reflected.
+`PlainEditable` is implemented as an "uncontrolled" component which uses `contentEditable` to edit a given value - i.e. changes to the initial `value` prop passed to it will not be reflected.

-When providing input data via its `onBlur` and `onChange` callbacks, it creates a normalised representation of its `innerHTML` which uses `<br>` for linebreaks and strips all other HTML tags.

-It's described as plain(ish) because the return value is expected to be usable directly in a `contentEditable` again later, so isn't quite plain text.
-In addition to the `<br>` tags used for linebreaks, any encoded entities present such as `&nbsp;` and `&amp;` are retained.
+It expects to be given a plain text value and will provide edited input back as plain text via its `onBlur` and `onChange` callbacks.

-Leading & trailing whitespance and HTML which would cause whitespace is trimmed in the normalised HTML.
+Leading & trailing whitespance is trimmed in the returned text.

-The component attempts to work around collapsing of empty `contentEditable`s by various browsers, but bugs are likely due to the nature of how `contentEditable` has been implemented across various browsers.
+The component attempts to work around the most obvious `contentEditable` quirks, but bugs are likely due to the nature of how `contentEditable` has been implemented across various browsers.

 #### Props

 *Any props passed in addition to those documented below will be passed to the component created in `PlainEditable`'s `render()` method.*

+##### `value: String`

+Initial value to be displayed in the `contentEditable`.

+`PlainEditable` is currently implemented as an "uncontrolled" component - i.e. changes to the initial `value` prop given to it will not be reflected in the `contentEditable`.

+##### `onBlur: Function(event: SyntheticEvent, value: String)`
+##### `onChange: Function(event: SyntheticEvent, value: String)`

+These callback props are used to receive edited values from the `contentEditable` via the `value` argument when the appropriate event fires.

+If `onChange` is given, the `input` event is used to trigger the callback on every change.

+Since Internet Explorer doesn't currently support `input` on `contentEditable`s, the `keydown` and `keyup` events are used to trigger the `onChange` callback for it instead.

 ##### `autoFocus: Boolean`